dalgos/one-monokai-atom/README.md

-# one-monokai-atom
+# One Monokai Syntax theme for Atom

-One Monokai theme for ATOM
+Atom syntax